 There are four rides at Disney World with permanent single rider lines: Rock ‘n’ Roller Coaster (Hollywood Studios), Millennium Falcon Smugglers Run (Hollywood Studios), Test Track (Epcot), and Expedition Everest (Animal Kingdom).

-I can’t find a published list of single rider lines from Disney.
+As far as I know, Disney no longer has an official list of single rider lines.
 Older park maps had single rider icon that is next to the rides with single rider, but I haven’t seen this on newer maps (2021 onward):

 Are single rider lines always open?